 Please note, the main application deadline for all UAA Scholarships is February 15 prior to the academic year for which you are seeking funding.
 Additional opportunities may be announced through your program's Student Blackboard shell; please be sure you follow these announcements.

-Alaska Performance Scholarships
+Alaska Performance Scholarship

 The Alaska Performance Scholarship provides an opportunity for students to earn a scholarship to help cover the cost of an Alaska postsecondary education.
 To be eligible you must be a resident of Alaska, have graduated from an Alaskan high school in 2011 or later, and be within 6 years of your high school graduation.
 If you are eligible for the APS, you can use it to help fund your program costs.
-It's important to know that you must complete the FAFSA before the June 30 priority award deadline each year you intend to use the award.
+It's important to know that you must complete the FAFSA Form before the June 30 priority award deadline each year you intend to use the award.

 Alaska Natives in the AAS and BS Programs

-If you are an Alaska Native, be sure to check out information about financial aid offered through the Recruiting and Retention of Alaska Natives into Nursing (RRANN) Program.
+If you are an Alaska Native, be sure to check out information about financial aid offered through the Recruiting and Retention of Alaska Natives into Nursing (RRANN) program.